-Specific question 1C: Is there a relationship between growth and other climatic variables such as VPD or soil moisture based on Primet data?
+Specific question 1C: Is there a relationship between growth and other climatic variables such as VPD or soil moisture based on Discovery Tree and Primet data?

 Chapter 2:

-General question: How has long-term growth of DF and WH changed before, during, and after heat waves at the HJA over the last few decades?
+General question: How have heat waves of varying timing and magnitude influenced same year and subsequent year growth of DF and WH at the HJA across the last few decades?

 Specific question 2A: Are these growth changes similar or different between MOG trees and younger trees?